 This command will search the questions for the query "ajax in framework7" and also allow you to choose any one of the question interactively.

-Just enter the question number to select a question in the given result.
-I chose the 6th answer by entering 6 in “Type the option no to continue or any other key to exit” prompt.
-And it displayed the chosen question with its most voted answer instantly.
+Just enter the question number to select a question from the given result.
+I chose the 6th answer by entering 6 in "Type the option no to continue or any other key to exit" prompt.
+And it displayed the selected question instantly with its most voted answer.

 Likewise, You can type "n" for the next answer, "b" for previous answer or hit any other key to exit from SoCLI.

 Specify a particular Question by number

 SoCLI also allows us to display a specific question by its number.
 Say for example, I want to display the second question of the given query.
 So, I simply did that by running the following command:

 $ socli -r 2 -q cmake